How to make a successful car insurance claim and get repairs covered fast

 In all cases, reading your contract is an effective first step to making sure you know your responsibilities and exclusions.
 Contacting your insurance provider as soon as you are able to might also be a good idea because it can let you ask specific questions and get some assistance on the scene.

-What are some common claims exclusions?
+What are some common reasons my claim might be rejected?

 To avoid any rejected claims, take the time to read up on the exclusions that apply to your policy, which may include:

 - Unapproved drivers.
 Some policies only protect your list of nominated drivers — not everybody who gets behind the wheel.